The $L^p$ regularity problem for parabolic operators with transversally independent coefficients: Carleson measure bound

-\begin{proof} Observe that for $d\lesssim \lambda$ there is no decay and in this case the claim (1) just follows by repeatedly applying \eqref{E-bound}.
-The estimate (2) follows from (1) by duality, hence it suffices to prove (1) in the case $d>>\lambda$.
+The estimate (2) follows from (1) by duality, hence it suffices to prove (1) in the case $d\gg\lambda$.
 For the second summand in the integral involving $\lambda\nabla_\parallel \mathcal P_\lambda f$ we observe that Lemma \ref{L5.10} allows to remove $\lambda\nabla_\parallel$ from the operator at the expense of slightly enlarging the set, which then reduces the claim to the case of $\mathcal P_\lambda f$.
 Thus it suffices to prove the part of statement (1) for the first integrand.\vglue1mm

 The proof proceeds by induction on $m$, and when $m=1$ there is nothing left to prove.

 Assume now that our lemma already holds for $\mathcal P_\lambda=\mathcal E_\lambda^{m-1}$ and that $E$ and $F$ are as in the statement of this lemma.
 Consider an enlargement of the set $F$, defined by